cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 It aims at Operator Developers with an SDK to streamline Operator development with scaffolding tools (based on [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)), a test harness for unit tests and integration as well as functional tests and packaging / distribution mechanisms to publish version histories of Operators in conjunction with a user-configurable update graph.
 Supported project types are Golang, Helm and Ansible.
 Python and Java are currently in development.

-It also caters for Kubernetes administrators that require a central point to install, configure and update Operators in multi-tenant environment with potentially dozens of Operators installed.
+It also caters for Kubernetes administrators that require a central point to install, configure and update Operators in a multi-tenant environment with potentially dozens of Operators installed.
 It covers the following aspects of Operator lifecycle:

 - Continuous over-the-Air Updates and Catalogs of Operators a publishing mechanism and source of updates
 - Dependency Model so Operator can have dependencies on cluster features or on each other